GwennyB/code-challenges-401/challenges/tree_intersection/README.md

 ## Solution
 This challenge included a set of unit tests verifying that:
   - returns matches for 2 unique trees
-  - returns matches without duplication when present in trees
   - returns null list when at least 1 tree is empty or no matches exist
 ![unit tests](assets/unit-tests.PNG)